oscar-defelice/txt-clf-api.github.io/README.md

-# Api for text classifier model
+# Web API for text classifier model

 ## Introduction
 This repository contains the code useful to publish a web Api to input and predict the class of a text.